janlindblom/RWThemeKit/readme.markdown

-#RWThemeKit SDK v0.1
+# RWThemeKit SDK v0.2
-##Created by Nik Fletcher, Monday 29th November 2010
+## Created by Nik Fletcher, Monday 29th November 2010
+## Markdown version by Jan Lindblom, Tuesdag 6th March 2012

 As of the current HEAD, the SDK consists of two files: